All Episodes

 We want to make sure that we're doing everything to get people back to work right now, and that means we've got to ensure that taxes don't go up on anybody, especially on the small businesses that we're expecting to create jobs so we can finally bring the unemployment down.

-All right, so they're putting in a lot of hope here is invested in the meeting with Obama, hoping that it will be different from all previous meetings.
+A lot of hope here is invested in the meeting with Obama, hoping that it will be different from all previous meetings and it won't be.

 We know who Obama is.

-This meeting is being called so Obama can try to get a good result for himself politically.
+This meeting is being called, so Obama can try to get a good result for himself politically.

 This meeting is not about saving the economy.